centreon/centreon-documentation/versioned_docs/version-24.10/graph-views/map-web-troubleshooting.md

 This chapter shows some guidelines on how to troubleshoot your MAP installation.

+## "Failed to authenticate" error when connecting to the MAP homepage

+#### Symptom

+A "Failed to authenticate" error occurs in the MAP homepage when trying to connect to the Centreon MAP service.

+#### Problem

+The credentials used by the **Web interface** user (defined during the installation) to connect to the MAP module are no longer valid because they have been changed, probably due to a password expiration.

+#### Solution

+You can update the password by accessing this file: **/etc/centreon-map/map-config.properties**.

 ## MAP configuration is not working in HTTPS

 ### Symptom